 - faster and more expansive retrievals (1-5 minutes)

-Shutdown your Unused AWS Instances
+7. Shutdown the unused AWS Instances

-For the optimization of cloud cost, it is important to shut down unused instances especially in the development environment.
+For the optimization of cloud cost, it is important to shut down unused instances, especially in the development environment.
 Services like AWS OpWorks and Elastic Beanstalk enable developers to quickly deploy and re-deploy applications with consistency.
 Also, you don’t have to worry about the configuration of the underlying infrastructure.